aoyn1xw/wsf-docs/docs/getting-started.md

 ## Prerequisites

-- An iOS device running iOS 10 or later.
+- An iOS device running iOS 15+ or later.
-- Access to a DNS box server for validation.
+- Stable WIFI Connection

 ## Types of Revocation